With these office space-saving ideas, you can establish your home office in even the smallest of homes.

 If you have space for a closet desk but not much left for storage, you could adapt the approach and tuck away your filing system, printer and other equipment in a home office chest.
 Once you close the lid, nobody will know it contains the secrets of a business genius.

+One of our favorite home office space-saving ideas.
 A drop-leaf desk is an excellent space-saving idea to magic workspace out of thin air.
 Attached directly to the wall, it can be lifted up and secured in position for work and then folded down into an unobtrusive shelf when your workday is over.

 If a foldaway desk appeals, you may not even need to go shopping – a drop-leaf dining table makes a fantastic desktop and may already be sitting folded away in your home or attic.
 Failing that, an exploration of eBay or local second-hand furniture spots should lead you to some bargains.